 But according to Andrew Wheeler, MD, chief of metabolic and bariatric surgery, some of the most common weight loss and fitness tips don’t hold up under scrutiny.

-"Diet fads are just that, a fad," Wheeler said.
-"Long term sustainable weight loss requires changes that can last long into future leading to meaningful weight loss.
+"Diet fads are just that — a fad," Wheeler said.
+"Long-term, sustainable weight loss requires changes that can last long into the future.
 Quick weight loss that comes because of a fad diet often fails because it is not sustainable."

 Myth 1: Small, sustained changes in activity level will produce large, long-term weight loss.

 This myth often sounds like, “Get in the habit of parking your car far away from a store entrance,” or “Take the stairs instead of the elevator.”
-While this isn’t bad advice, it won’t produce significant weight loss.
+Although it isn’t bad advice, it won’t produce significant weight loss.
 The myth suggests a person who increases her activity by walking one extra mile a day will burn an additional 100 calories each day.
-If that person eats exactly 3,500 calories every day, adding one mile of walking should equate to a 50 pound weight loss over five years.
+If that person eats exactly 3,500 calories every day, adding one mile of walking should equate to a 50-pound weight loss over five years.
 However, research shows that when people follow this, their actual weight loss is about 10 pounds over five years.

 Myth 2: Slow, gradual weight loss is more sustainable than large, rapid weight loss.

 This myth says losing one to two pounds per week is ideal, while those who lose more weight faster will eventually gain it all back.
 Again, the research shows something quite different.

 "Often rapid weight loss provides a lot of positive reinforcement and even allows people to feel better and begin exercising with less weight causing bodily stress," Wheeler said.
 "However, yo-yo dieting, where people lose and gain frequently, is not a good way to achieve sustainable weight loss.
 And often, a successful weight loss program often requires major dietary and lifestyle changes that may lead to rapid initial weight loss."